aendeavor/i3buntu/INSTALL.md

 # Installation

 [//]: # (Explains the installation process of i3buntu)
-[//]: # (version 0.9.3)
+[//]: # (version 1.0.0)

 ## Runlevel 0 - Acquiring an ISO

 #### Ubuntu 18.04.3 LTS Desktop & Server

 To get things started, you will need an Ubuntu ISO image.
 As of now, the latest LTS (Long Term Support) version of Ubuntu is 18.04.3 - the images for the desktop and server variant are found [here](http://releases.ubuntu.com/18.04/).
-The installation of these is straightforward as there is little to no difference between both versions.
+The installation of these is straightforward. **We recommend using the server version** as it ships without unnecessary packages.
 These images also support [UEFI](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface) right out of the box.
-You can then remove GNOME after you installed the desktop image and you are good to go.

 #### Ubuntu 18.04 LTS Minimal

 There is another option when it comes to choosing an Ubuntu flavour.
 There is a [minimal image](https://help.ubuntu.com/community/Installation/MinimalCD), containing only absolutely necessary packages.
 If you like it lean, chose this variant, but be aware that you will likely need to get some packages and dependencies yourself - this installation is going to be more difficult, as it becomes some sort of bootstrapping.

 This image does not support UEFI right out of the box.
-However, I created an ISO for you, which can be found [here](https://github.com/aendeavour/Ubuntu-18.04-LTS-Minimal-UEFI-NetInstaller).
+However, I created an ISO for you, which can be found [here](https://github.com/aendeavor/Ubuntu-18.04-LTS-Minimal-UEFI).
 You can even create your own - just follow the instructions on this very page.

 ## Runlevel 3 - Managing packages

 If you chose the desktop version, you can remove GNOME packages, e.g. `gnome-desktop*` and reboot.
 This is, however, not an absolute must, as some might prefer to have an alternative to i3.
-From hereon, update and grab mandatory ppa-repositories:
+From hereon, update the system and obtain GIT's and Mozialla's PPA-Repositories:

 ``` BASH
 # update to the latest state, if possible